bySabi/carma-tap-webpack/README.md

 * [webpack](https://webpack.github.io/) and [karma-webpack](https://github.com/webpack/karma-webpack)

 ## Why `webpack` is needed for test?
-* When we test code on browsers at the end we will need bundle sources, test files and assets.
-Other solutions can be use like `browserify`.
-We opinionated on `webpack`
+* When we test code on browsers at the end we will need bundle: sources, test files and assets, other solutions can be use like `browserify` but we opinionated on `webpack`
 * When Hot Module Replacement (HMR) is needed, webpack is the way to go.
-* On Karma `autowatch` mode, for a good performance, a robust cache and rebuild solution is needed, `webpack` is best on this apart.
+* On Karma `autowatch` mode for a good performance a robust cache and rebuild solution is needed, `webpack` is best on this apart.

 ## Why all `karma` complex setup, why not just use the very simple [tape](https://github.com/substack/tape)?
 If your project tests need